San Michele Bridge: History

-A first service bridge was built with 1.800 cubic metres of pine wood imported from Bavaria.
+A first service bridge was built with 1,800 cubic metres of pine wood imported from Bavaria.
 This temporary structure was built in 11 months due to the complexity of the location; during this time the plinths and the foundations of Ponte San Michele were built thanks to the continuous flow of granite and stone that were shipped on barges on the Adda river.
-2.515 tons of iron and 110 tons of cast iron were imported from german foundries and further processed in Savigliano to obtain the modules used to build the structure.
+2,515 tons of iron and 110 tons of cast iron were imported from German foundries and further processed in Savigliano to obtain the modules used to build the structure.
 Said modules were transported to Paderno by train and then brought into position using a funicular powered by a locomotive.
-SNOS provided the construction site with 470 workers: thanks to the efficiency of the logistics and the organization, the deadline for the completion of the bridge was respecred, even though there were some victims among the workers.
+SNOS provided the construction site with 470 workers: thanks to the efficiency of the logistics and the organization, the deadline for the completion of the bridge was respected, even though there were some victims among the workers.

 In March 1889 the construction was completed; the same year, in May, the first test was carried out in the pouring rain, consisting in the transit of a heavy train at first at a speed of 25 km/h, then at 35 km/h and finally – as reported in the local newspaper L'Eco di Bergamo – at the incredible speed of 45 km/h.
 The convoy was composed by 3 locomotives of 83 tons each, carrying 30 cars.
 It was longer than the entire bridge and had a total weight of 850 tons.
 In this day an urban legend began to spread, stating that the bridge's designer – Röthlisberger – committed suicide before the test, fearing a failure of the bridge.
 This would have led to the start of a series of suicides from the bridge (Röthlisberger actually didn't commit suicide in 1889 but died of pneumonia in his house in Chaumont-Neuchatel on 25 August 1911).